 Shira-nami-kai.
 The name of our club.
 Shiranami (白波) is Japanese for ‘breaker’, a type of wave (literally ‘white wave’).
 Kai (会) is Japanese for ‘group of people’ or more appropriately, a club.

-Shiranamikai JKA Karate Finchley Road & Harrow is affiliated to the Japan Karate Association (JKA) through JKA England, with Ohta Yoshinobu Sensei 7th Dan as Chief Instructor and Head of Association in this country.
+Shiranamikai JKA Karate is affiliated to The Japan Karate Association in England, with Ohta Yoshinobu Sensei 7th Dan as the association’s Chief Instructor in this country.

 Read more about the Japan Karate Association…